Optimizing Inventory Placement for a Downstream Online Matching Problem: Proofs of and

-This inequality follows by applying a result shown within the proof of Theorem 3.3 in \citet{mohri2018foundations} for a general loss and a general family of functions to choose from.
+where $(\sigma_k)_{k\in[K]}$ are independent Rademacher random variables, defined as random variables that are either $+1$ or $-1$, with probability $1/2$ each.
+We note that in~\eqref{eqn:rademacher} we are normalizing all values $\OFF(x,D^k)$ to lie in [0,1] (all rewards $r_{ij}$ lie in [0,1] and we have only $Q$ units, so the total reward is upper-bounded by $Q$) and subtracting it from 1 to get a loss function, to obtain the following result. \begin{lemma} \end{lemma} \proof{Proof.} This inequality follows by applying a result shown within the proof of Theorem 3.3 in \citet{mohri2018foundations} for a general loss and a general family of functions to choose from.
 In our case, the loss corresponds to $1-\OFF(x,D)/Q$, and the family of functions to choose from is $\CH(\X)$.
 By plugging this in, we obtain

 The lemma follows by recognizing $\OFF(x) = \E_D[\OFF(x,D)]$, $\hOFF(x) = \sum_{k=1}^K \OFF(x,D^k)/K$, rearranging and multiplying both sides by $Q$.